AudioCommons/audiocommons.github.io/README.md

 To post a new entry in the materials section you must create a new file in the [_materials](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_materials) folder.
 The file must have the extension `.md`, but it does not need to follow any other naming convention.
-Similarly as for the news section, the file must include a YAML front matter with all the required metadata so that it can be rendered.
+As for the news section, the file must include a YAML front matter with all the required metadata so that it can be rendered.
 Unlike posting in the news section, the files does not need to have any contents other than the YAML front matter.

 See an example of the *materials* enrty [file for the Audio Commons logos](https://github.com/AudioCommons/audiocommons.github.io/blob/master/_materials/logo_exports.md):